Twice Baked Mashed Potatoes

 Tired of the same old boring side dishes?
 These Twice Baked Mashed Potatoes will make your next meal extra memorable!
 They’re creamy and delicious with plenty of cheese and fresh rosemary, and they may be made entirely in advance!

-These Twice Baked Mashed Potatoes were inspired by a dish that I had a nearby restaurant years ago.
+I was inspired by a dish that I had a nearby restaurant years ago.
 I’d never had anything like it, and I quickly got to work creating my own version.

-Why you’ll love this recipe:
+Why you’ll love this recipe

-- Twice baked mashed potatoes are fluffy and creamy with the flavors of garlic, fresh rosemary and plenty of cheese.
+- Twice baked mashed potatoes are fluffy and creamy with the flavors of garlic, fresh rosemary, and plenty of cheese.

 - They may be made in advance, making them a great solution for holidays and busy weeknights.